ziminji/objective-c-sql-query-builder/README.md

 * Automatically places the SQLite database in the "Document" directory.
 * Allows for read-only databases.
 * Provides multi-threading support for asynchronous SQLite database calls;
-* Utilizes a PLIST file for setting up connection configurations;
+* Utilizes a PLIST file for configuring SQLite database connections;
 * Allows database privileges to be restricted.
 * Has an easy to use SQLite database connection pool.
 * Capable of executing an SQL statement with one line of code.